mebmiranda/2020-United-States-Presidential-Election-Analysis/README.md

 ### Objective ###
-analyze which demographics voted for Donald Trump and Joe Biden in the 2020 Presidential Election.
+Analyze which demographics voted for Donald Trump and Joe Biden in the 2020 Presidential Election.

 ### Method ###
  - Perform the needed data cleaning steps